 - Use Computer Name - Instead of the IP, we'll use the computer name in the connection attempt.
 Generally this will be used with Suffix.

 - Suffix - This is the DNS suffix to append to the computer name (starting with .) to create an FQDN connection by any chosen protocol.
 This does of course require properly configured DNS.

 - Broker Server - The address for the Guacamole server if using Broker options.

 Note that display of links is also dependent on the Scheduled Hours for the floorplan.
-This can include the use of an external group in the time period.
+This can include the use of an external group in the time period for Reservations.
 It is also dependent on any computer specific overrides for Map Availability.
-Also note the Auto Logoff setting for computers to force logout on a disconnected remote session.
+Also note the Auto-logout setting for computers to force logout on a disconnected remote session.

 Note Authenticated users will see the IP of the system, but Guests will see the word Connect.

 Note that we are not in any way relaying connections, you still need to consider Firewall and other security considerations for users to connect from their machine to the remote system.

 It is possible to customize settings for RDP and RGS file downloads if needed (e.g. adding a Gateway setting).
 It is also possible to customize the information shown in the popup modal when you click the various connect links.
 For information on how to accomplish these things contact Sassafras Software Support.